TNR Frequently Asked Questions

 I don’t have time to trap.
 Will you come out and do it for me?

-Due to our limited resources, we only help the neediest residents of South LA (older and disabled individuals) or those who have a large colony of cats.
-If you are able bodied and have fewer than 5 adult cats that need trapping, we are unable to go out and trap for you.
+Due to our limited resources and increased demand for assistance, we only help the neediest residents of South LA (older and disabled individuals) or those who have a large colony of cats.
+If you are able bodied and have fewer than 10 adult cats that need trapping, we are unable to go out and trap for you.
 We highly rely on the community to take active measures in TNRing the cats in their community.

 I have a pregnant cat.
 Can I still TNR?